britram/taps-transports/draft-ietf-taps-transports-02.md

 mechanism to allow transport instantiations to indicate the service treatment that is expected from the network.

-The protocol segments data into messages, sized to fit in IP packets, constrained by the maximum size of lower layer frame.
+The protocol segments data into messages, typically sized to fit in IP packets, but which may be fragemented providing they are less than the  A DCCP interface MAY allow applications to request fragmentation for packets larger than PMTU, but not larger than the maximum packet size allowed by the current congestion control mechanism (CCMPS) {{RFC4340}}.

 Each message
 is identified by a sequence number.
 The sequence number is used to identify segments